FabianKP/cppy/README.md

 This project answers a very simple question that always interested me: How does using numpy compare against state-of-the-art C++-libraries, such as [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page).

-To test this, I simply compares numpy and Eigen for solving medium-scale linear systems.
+To test this, I simply compare numpy and Eigen for solving medium-scale linear systems.